View full guide »

 - Options or interests in the properties described in (i) to (iv).

 A non-resident that disposes of taxable Canadian property is generally subject to notification and withholding tax requirements.
 Subject to certain exceptions, the ITA requires a non-resident who disposes of taxable Canadian property to notify the CRA of the disposition not later than 10 days after it occurred.
 A non-resident vendor will also be required to remit to the CRA an amount on account of its tax payable or provide appropriate security.

 Once the non-resident has given the required notice and paid the required amount, the CRA will issue a certificate of compliance - commonly known as a "Section 116 certificate" - to the non-resident vendor.
-If a Section 116 certificate is not obtained, the purchaser must remit to the CRA 25 per cent of the gross purchase price within 30 days of the end of the month in which the disposition occurs.
+If a Section 116 certificate is not obtained, the purchaser becomes liable for, and must remit to the CRA, 25 per cent of the gross purchase price within 30 days of the end of the month in which the disposition occurs.
 The purchaser also has the right to withhold this amount from the purchase price or otherwise recover the amount from the non-resident vendor.